 Table of Contents

-There's no one-size-fits-all answer to the question how much life insurance do I need?
+There's no one-size-fits-all answer.
 It depends on your unique situation.
 However, considering these points can help you figure out what size policy to purchase.

 What Factors Matter for Life Insurance?